saint1729/SikuliX-VisionProxy/README.md

 - OpenCV must be installed (preferably version 2.4 with png and jpeg support, but at least 2.2)
 - Tesseract must be installed (must be version 3.0+ incl.
 Leptonica)

-**sampleBuildVisionProxy**<br />
+**makeVisionProxy**<br />
 The contained sample build script should work on Ubuntu 12+ systems.<br />
 On other systems you might have to adapt it.
 - on some Linux installations additional dev packages might be needed to satisfy the includes during compile
 - if you get any include problems in compile steps, you might have to add/modify -I.... entries on the includeFolder= line
-- the command script expects the libraries in /usr/lib (change the variable libFolderO/libFolderT accordingly if you have other situation)
+- the command script expects the libraries in /usr/lib (change the variable libFolderO/libFolderT accordingly if you have other situations)

+The script makeVisionProxy-RHEL5x for example was successfully used on a RHEL 5.x 64-Bit.

 **Comment on SWIG**<br />
 The file vision.swig is only contained for documentation: it is not needed for the build.